 Culinaria Fall Restaurant Weeks

-During this year’s Culinaria, San Antonians can grub on some of the best food from the finest restaurants in the Alamo City for two entire weeks.
+During this year's Culinaria, San Antonians can grub on some of the best food from the finest restaurants in the Alamo City for two entire weeks.
 Restaurants will feature three-course prix-fixe menus for lunch and dinner ($10-$15 and $25-$35, respectively).
-Some of the participating restaurants thus far are Bliss, Biga on the Banks and Shuck Shack, to name a few.
+Some of the participating restaurants thus far are Cured, Bliss, The Esquire Tavern and Bavarian Brauhaus, to name a few.
 For each meal, restaurants donate to Culinaria, which provides the means for students to enter into culinary fields.
-Multiple locations, August 13-27, culinariasa.org.
+Multiple locations, August 15-29, culinariasa.org.

 Brews and Blooms